-Objective Conclusion from research Action Monitoring Costs Time scale and Resources Funding CNL1A Improve connectivity A recurring topic which kept being mentioned was for better accessibility and linking paths.
+Objective Conclusion from research Action Monitoring Costs Time sca and Resource Funding

+CNL1A Improve connectivity A recurring topic which kept being mentioned was for better accessibility and linking paths.
 Promote creation orders and agreements to create links between existing paths or to improve popular walking, and riding routes.
 Either to schools, places of work or shops.
-A number of paths creating a better connectivity in the Borough. ££ 5-8 Medium Existing PROW Budget KEY: Time sca 1 2 3 ale To be undertaken in ye To be undertaken in ye To be undertaken in ye And so on ear 2 Costs Resources £ ££ £££ year.
-Estimated cost I £10,000 per year ess than £5,000 per petween £5,000 and core than £10,000 per Low Medium High Low labour intensive (existing staff resources) Medium labour intensive (some added staff time) High labour intensive (Considerable added staff time required)
+A number of paths creating a better connectivity in the Borough. ££ 5-8 Medium Existing PROW Budget

+KI EY:

+osts

+£ than £5,000 per year

+£ E E£ Estimated cost be £10,000 per year oetween £5,000 ar nd

+111 LE ore than £10,000 po er

+year 5.5 man 110,000 pt u.

+KI EY2:

+Ti me scale Resou ırces

+1 To be undertaken in year 3 Low ensive (existing staff resources)

+2 To be undertaken in year 2 Medi um r intensive (some added staff

+3 To be undertaken in year 3 And so on 3 High High time) High labour (Considerable added staff tim required)

+Theme 3

-Theme 3 Supporting Task CNL1B Seek Opportunities to increase Bridleway Network
+Supporting Task CNL1B

+Seek Opportunities to increase Bridleway

+Network